 Where can you find Bird-Friendly coffee?

 🌳 Some roasters offer bird-friendly coffee, but if you can’t find it locally, you can buy it on line.
-The prices are not much higher than what you might pay for organic or Fair-Trade coffee.
+The prices are not much different from what you might pay for organic or Fair-Trade coffee.

 The limitations of Arabica, Organic, and Fair-Trade

-🌳 Organic coffee is more planet-friendly than non-organic, but organic coffee can be grown in full sun and thus contribute to deforestation.
+🌳 Organic coffee is more planet-friendly than non-organic, but organic coffee can be grown in full sun.
+Therefore, organic coffee may still contribute to deforestation.

 🌳 Fair-Trade-certified coffee is not necessarily organic or shade grown.
 There are contrasting views on how well Fair-Trade works for growers and the environment.
 There have been strong critiques that the way Fair Trade is implemented for coffee placates ethical consumers while mostly benefiting large corporations.